mmsaki/nft-trading-analysis/README.md

 ## Questions?

 * The kinds of questions we'll be asking of that data.
     * How did the three collections compare in total sales?
+        * Plot
+    * What are the three collections floor prices compared to each other?
+Plot?
+        * Plot